3 Best Los Angeles Couples Therapists

 Our Couples therapy specialties

 There is a vast array of different relational issues that you might want to address in couples therapy.
 Relationships are complicated and it can be helpful to a find therapist in Los Angeles that can directly address your specific needs.
-We take a collaborative approach to create a safe space for you and your partner to gain insight, identify unhealthy patterns, increase coping skills, help you and your partner communicate effectively, and work toward emotional health in your relationship.
+We take a collaborative approach to create a safe space for you and your partner to gain insight, identify unhealthy patterns within the home that can leave you and your partner feeling isolated or alone, increase coping skills, help you and your partner communicate effectively, and work toward emotional health in your relationship.

 couples counseling los angeles